Essential medicines: Implementation

-Society and culture
+Society and Culture

 Access to essential medicines are part of the Sustainable Development Goals, specifically goal 3.8.

 A number of organizations, which are global in scope, use the list to determine which medications they will supply.
+Rather than strictly following the list, many nations refer to the essential medicines list as a guide for developing their own laws and regulations based on their own requirements.